4t0m15/DebtGame/README.md

 Contributions are closed, this is a personal project, sorry!

 ## License
-This project is licensed under the MIT License; it'll fully FOSS when I make the repo public.
+This is private, finders keepers.